 Tej Kohli is using his success to help rebuild people and communities around the world using novel new science and technologies.

-This profile of Tej Kohli was updated on 30 October 2020 to reflect the growing activities and presence of the not-for-profit Tej Kohli Foundation in the human bionics sphere as well as the Tej Kohli Foundation response to COVID-19.
+This profile of Tej Kohli was updated on 26 February 2021 to reflect the response of the not-for-profit Tej Kohli Foundation in providing emergency food support and also funding for new vaccine development during the COVID-19 pandemic.

 Foreword by Tej Kohli:

 From 2006 I started to divest and to exit the portfolio of companies that I had founded since 1999.
 It meant that I could turn my attention to investing the proceeds into growth-stage technology businesses that could deliver a ‘double bottom line’ of profit plus human impact.
-I also started to build out my Zibel real estate portfolio which today provides a reliable income stream that supports my commercial and not-for-profit activities.
+I also started to build out the Zibel real estate portfolio which today provides a reliable income stream which supports my broader commercial and not-for-profit activities, and by 2019 I also found myself as Europe’s biggest individual esports investor.

 I also started spending time expanding the work of the not-for-profit Tej Kohli Foundation, which has since helped tens of thousands of people all around the world, most notably in the field of corneal blindness.
 In doing this it quickly became clear that my objectives required multi-disciplinary collaboration.
 And it was only by telling the stories of our successes that we were able to surface the best opportunities for vital new partnerships.